Group Prenatal Course

 Plus how to care for yourself mentally and physically after, and how to care for and feed your new baby.
 With a fully organised social event at the end!

 Recommended for first-timers.
-Also for not first time, but wishing to revise any aspect of feeding/baby care/postpartum.
+Or for second/third/fourth etc time parents wishing to revise any aspect of feeding/babycare/postpartum.

 This is a 3 session prenatal course to teach you and your birth partner specific techniques for how to manage labour and birth.
-You are also welcome to join our social event at the end.
+Also with a fully organised social event at the end!

-Recommended for second/third/fourth time parents who are interested in wanting to understand how birth can be different here in Spain and/or prepare for a different type of birth experience this time (e.g VBAC).
+Recommended for second/third/fourth time parents who are only interested in understanding how birth will be different here in Spain and/or prepare for a different type of birth experience than previously (e.g. VBAC).
+This course is also suitable for first-time parents who are receiving their education on babycare, feeding and postpartum from another source.

 When to start?